XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 }
 ```

-And here we have implemented everything we needed to make our token compliant with the XRC20 Standard.
-Of course there are more features we can implement to this contract, such as the [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library that replace naive mathematical operations for methods that will avoid `underflows` and `overflows`, and supply management methods such as `mint` and `burn`.
+Now you have implemented everything you need to make your token compliant with the XRC20 Standard.
+Of course, there are more features we can implement to this contract, such as the [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library that replace naive mathematical operations for methods that will avoid `underflows` and `overflows`, and supply management methods such as `mint` and `burn`.

 ## 💵 Compiling and Deploying

-We can now compile our `XRC20.sol` by running:
+You can now compile your `XRC20.sol` by running:

 ```sh
 brownie compile